Home

 Topspin A type of spin imparted onto the ball causing it to arc over the net and down onto the table surface.

 Twiddle The act of turning the racket in your hand in order to use different sides of the racket to strike the ball.
-Usually only used by players who have different rubbers on each side of the racket in order to deceive their opponent.
+Usually only used by players who have different rubbers on each side of their racket in order to deceive their opponent. video demonstration of twiddling

 U